grubbyhacker/homepage/content/disclaimer.md

 In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.

 The information and opinions expressed on this website are solely those of the individual contributors and do not necessarily reflect the views of any other person or entity.
 While we strive to provide accurate and up-to-date information, we cannot guarantee the accuracy, completeness, or reliability of the content.
-Please use your own judgment and discretion when interpreting the information presented here
+Please use your own judgment and discretion when interpreting the information presented here.